Brewsk11/ac-drift-mode/INSTALL.md

-# Drift mode for Assetto Corsa
+# DriftMode for Assetto Corsa

 ## Installation